-After entering through the large front yard, the porch opens up into a spacious reception area.
-On the ground floor you will find a total of seven office/meeting room spaces.
-Behind the building there is a small terrace and a separate annex with bathroom facilities and a small pantry kitchen.
+After entering through the large front yard, the porch opens into a spacious reception area.
+On the ground floor, you will find a total of seven office/meeting room spaces.
+Behind the building is a small terrace, a separate annex with bathroom facilities, and a small pantry kitchen.

-Villa Washington could be the ideal home to one or several small to medium sized companies, or for anyone interested in setting up a co-working community.
+Villa Washington could be the ideal home to one or several small to medium-sized companies, or for anyone interested in setting up a co-working community.
 The building also offers possibilities to refurbish it to fit a hospitality function.

-You will find Villa Washington to be very centrally located in Otrobanda at the LB Smith Square.
+You will find Villa Washington to be very centrally located in Otrobanda at LB Smith Square.
 The building sits on a 1030 m2 plot, with a 413 m2 useable built surface.